Peakhurst Heights

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport access is rated excellent with residents situated an average of 138 meters from the nearest stop.
-Service frequency averages 39 trips per day across all routes, equating to about 11 weekly trips per individual stop.
+According to the 2021 Census, a high 50.9% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 39 trips per day across all routes, equating to approximately 11 weekly trips per stop.

 Frequently Asked Questions - Transport